adriano-poci/BAYES-LOSVD/README.md

 ### New in this release

 - This version uses pystan 3.9.1 and python 3.10.14
- (see REQUIREMENTS.txt for all the necessary packages)
+ (see bayes-losvd_pystan3.yaml for all the necessary packages)

 ### Acknowledgments